“…a king amongst minstrels.”

 Acoustic Guitar Magazine

-The JUNO Award-winner also shares his knowledge and experience with fellow musicians through songwriting workshops.
-“The classes dovetail nicely with performing,” he said.
+He also shares his knowledge and experience with fellow musicians through songwriting workshops.
+“The classes dovetail nicely with performing,” Fearing said.
 “My students are from all walks of life and I enjoy helping to coax them out of their comfort zones to create songs they might not have otherwise found.”